npgsql/doc/conceptual/Npgsql/connection-string-parameters.md

 ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- | -------
 SSL Mode                     | Controls whether SSL is used, depending on server support.
 [See docs for possible values and more info](security.md).                       | Prefer in 6.0, Disable previously
 Trust Server Certificate     | Whether to trust the server certificate without validating it.
 [See docs for more info](security.md).                                       | false
 SSL Certificate              | Location of a client certificate to be sent to the server.
+Introduced in 6.0.
 [See docs](security.md)                                       | PGSSLCERT
-SSL Key                      | Location of a client key for a client certificate to be sent to the server.                                                                 | PGSSLKEY
+SSL Key                      | Location of a client key for a client certificate to be sent to the server.
+Introduced in 6.0.                                              | PGSSLKEY
-SSL Password                 | Password for a key for a client certificate.                                                                                                |
+SSL Password                 | Password for a key for a client certificate.
+Introduced in 6.0.                                                                             |
 Root Certificate             | Location of a CA certificate used to validate the server certificate.                                                                       | PGSSLROOTCERT
 Check Certificate Revocation | Whether to check the certificate revocation list during authentication.                                                                     | false
 Integrated Security          | Whether to use integrated security to log in (GSS/SSPI).
 [See docs for more info](security.md).                                             | false